Mikhail Bulgakov: Early life

-In 1916, Bulgakov graduated from the Medical Department of Kiev University and after serving as a surgeon at Chernovtsy hospital, was appointed provincial physician to Smolensk province.
-His life in those days is reflected in his A Country Doctor's Notebook.
-In September 1917, Bulgakov was moved to the hospital in Vyazma, near Smolensk.
-In February 1918, he returned to Kiev, Ukraine, where he opened a private practice at his home at Andreyevsky Descent, 13.
+In the autumn of 1917 he was transferred to the town of Vyazma, but left for Moscow in either November or December of that year in an unsuccessful attempt to gain a military discharge.
+After briefly visiting Lappa's parents in Saratov, they returned to Kiev in February 1918.
+Upon returning Bulgakov opened a private practice at his home at Andreyevsky Descent, 13.
 Here he lived through the Civil War and witnessed ten coups.
 Successive governments drafted the young doctor into their service while two of his brothers were serving in the White Army against the Bolsheviks.